 GEOGRAPHIC AREA ELIGIBLE TO BE SERVED: Disaster declared counties: Clay, Fayette, Greenbrier, Jackson, Kanawha, Lincoln, Monroe, Nicholas, Pocahontas, Roane, Summers, Webster.
-Eighty percent of the CDBG-DR funds will be awarded to those properties located in the HUD-identified most impacted and distressed areas of Greenbrier and Kanawha Counties.4
+Eighty percent of the CDBG-DR funds will be awarded to those properties located in the HUD-identified most impacted and distressed areas of Clay, Greenbrier, Kanawha, and Nicholas Counties.4

-ELIGIBLE APPLICANTS: The State defines properties eligible for WV-RAP as single-family properties containing one to four residential units and individually owned condominium or cooperative units that are either owner-occupied or occupied by a year-round tenant.
+ELIGIBLE APPLICANTS: The State defines properties eligible for WV-RAP as single-family properties containing one to four residential units.
 Rental units must have experienced major to severe damage and have remaining unmet needs.
 After completion of the assistance provided, the owner of the property shall be required to offer the unit(s) at affordable rates to renters earning less than or equal to 80% AMI for a period of three (3) years.
 Units must be affordable to renters earning less than 80% AMI for three years.